ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 })
 ```

-Also, is very useful to have a middleware to get the complete user record, from the database, and add it to the current request.
+Is very useful to have a middleware to get the complete current user record, from the database, and attach it to the request.

 ```javascript
 export default (req, res, next) => {